-There are four main options that you have to choose from with Weebly with some plans focused on regular websites and others on eCommerce.
+There are five main options that you have to choose from with Weebly with some plans focused on regular websites and others on eCommerce.

 Free aka Limited.
 Your basic free account gives you the Weebly builder, hosting service, unlimited website pages, 500MB’s worth of storage, and chat and email support.
-It comes with Weebly advertising on your site, and your website will look like mywebsitename.weebly.com.
+It comes with Weebly advertising on your site.

 Pro – $12/month.
-A Pro account adds phone support, HD video & audio players, password protected pages, site search function, up to 100 members, and for eCommerce up to 25 products.
+A Pro account adds phone support, HD video & audio players, password protected pages, site search function, up to 100 members, and for basic eCommerce stores up to 25 products.

 Business – $25/month.
 By choosing a business you will also get member registration, SSL security, and for your eCommerce suite unlimited products, 0% transaction charge from Weebly, your own domain for the checkout, along with the ability to sell digital goods, inventory management, a shipping calculator, and the ability to add coupons.

 Business – $18/month.
-Here you’re bumped up to unlimited pages and site contributors, and now have access to Squarespace’s Developer Platform and all marketing features (like the announcement bar and pop-up messages).
+Here you’re bumped up to unlimited site contributors, and now have access to Squarespace’s Developer Platform and all marketing features (like the announcement bar and pop-up messages).
 You also receive a Google professional email account and receive $100 worth of AdWords credit.
-For eCommerce, you’re now allowed up to 25 listings with 2% sales tax.
+For eCommerce, you’re now allowed to sell unlimited items, however, with 3% sales fee.

 Basic eCommerce – $26/month.
-With Squarespace’s Basic eCommerce plan, you receive the same as the Business plan, along with unlimited products and no transaction fees.
-It also includes eight eCommerce templates and further eCommerce metrics.
-There are customer accounts for repeat buyers, the ability to sell on Instagram, label printing with ShipStation as well as accounting options with ShipStation and Xero – but you will need to sign up to their services to receive it.
+With Squarespace’s Basic eCommerce plan, you receive the same as the Business plan, along with the removal of the transaction fees.
+It also includes ten eCommerce templates and further eCommerce metrics.
+There are customer accounts for repeat buyers, the ability to sell on Instagram, label printing with ShipStation as well as accounting options with Xero – but you will need to sign up to their services to receive it.

-Advanced eCommerce – $70/month.
+Advanced eCommerce – $40/month.
 The Advanced eCommerce plan also has everything in the basic plan along with abandoned cart recovery and real-time shipping costs.